Tuesday, August 31, 2010

 For a non-(formally)religious guy, I sure love religious imagery.
 I was trying my hand at a version of the Fall of the Rebel Angels.
 This is the upper half of a very long painting, showing Michael the Archangel triumphant over the Devil (in the guise of a hydra-like serpent/dragon); I'm not sure if it's proper to show the Devil beheaded, though -- wouldn't that imply that the Devil was not just defeated, but completely destroyed?
 Maybe I should have just shown him stabbed through the eye or something.

 Yeah, I know the photo quality is crappy.
-It's partly because the surface of the painting was deliberately maltreated to make it look like an old, peeling fresco, and partly because I took this shot in situ, where it was impossible to control the lighting conditions.
+It's partly because the surface of the painting was deliberately maltreated to make it look like an old, peeling fresco, and partly because I took this shot in situ at a gallery, where it was impossible to control the lighting conditions.

 Oh wait, I forgot that the Devil in this painting has two heads -- it's hard to see in this image, but it's there, right below that severed head.
 So it's O.K. -- the Devil may have lost one of his heads, but he has another in reserve.
 Wouldn't want Ol' Scratch gone, you know...